How to catch up on retirement savings at every age

 Take advantage of catch-up contributions

-The IRS allows individuals ages 50 and older to make additional contributions to their 401(k), IRA and other retirement plans.
-Known as catch-up contributions, these exceed standard retirement plan contribution limits, making them a great way to maximize your retirement savings in your 50s and beyond.
-You can find charts outlining both annual contribution limits and catch-up contributions for most types of retirement accounts at IRS.gov.
+The IRS allows individuals age 50 and older to make additional contributions to their 401(k), IRA and other retirement plans.
+Known as catch-up contributions, these exceed standard retirement plan contribution limits—making them a great way to maximize your retirement savings in your 50s and beyond.
+Our annual guide to retirement plan limits lists up-to-date information on catch-up contributions and contribution limits for most types of retirement accounts.

 Explore additional tax-advantaged vehicles

-If you're already maxing out contributions to your primary retirement plans, there are still several avenues you can explore, such as:
+If you're already maxing out contributions to your primary retirement plans, there are still several avenues you can explore to catch up on retirement savings in your 50s.
+These include:

 - Employing a backdoor IRA strategy